project-SIMPLE/simple.template.unity/README.md

 - `OnGameRestarted` : Triggered when the function `RestartGame` is called.
 - `OnGeometriesInitialized<GAMAGeometry geometries>` : Triggered when the initial geometries sent by GAMA are converted into polygons in the Unity scene.
 By default, `OnGameStateChanged` is triggered just after this event, to switch from the LOADING_DATA state to the GAME state.
 Hooking to this event allows to seperate the logic between the game state transition and the loading of geometries.
 :warning: This event is called when incoming geometric data is successfully managed and NOT when it is received.
-- `OnWorldDataReceived<WorldJSONInfo worldData>` : Triggered each time the data of the running simulation is received and deserialized into a WorldJSONInfo object.
-In other word, for a regular GAMA simulation, Unity receives data from it at each (GAMA) timestep.

 **Methods**: